Vintage BMW Motorcycle Owners

 Replacing a chain is typically a job that includes the chain, gaskets, crankshaft sprocket, crankshaft nose bearing, guide, tensioner, & one or two springs, and is not terribly difficult, but must be done correctly per instructions, or labor could increase greatly.
 For the majority of Airhead owners, it is likely the most complex job that will be done by them.
 That is because most owners will not tackle a transmission overhaul which requires more experience and more specialized tools.
 Most would not want to do rear drive shimming, and most will never remove a crankshaft nor camshaft, although not terribly complex to do, but special knowledge and experience is helpful.
 Note that camshaft removal may be needed, if you have an early Airhead with the duplex chain and you decide to install the original type of chain that did not have a "master link"; ...or, perhaps you need to replace the cam sprocket (rarely).
 Usually, no "precision" tools are needed for a "timing chain job", although you may want to to borrow or otherwise obtain a few specialty tools from such as Cycleworks.
 If you read this entire article completely through about three times, you will understand the process, and you can do it!
 I provide links to other folks articles, particularly that of Brook Reams, and once you read all the articles you should feel fairly confident ....and between all the articles you will SEE what tools are in use.
 You can also refer to videos by such as boxer2valve, but, with all videos, beware of the smaller details that may not be mentioned!

-BMW installed continuous duplex (dual rollers) chains before 1979; that is, there were no masterlinks, thus the sprockets would be removed together.
+BMW installed continuous duplex (dual rollers) chains before 1979; there were no masterlinks, thus the sprockets would be removed together.
 This is a PIA.
 So, since the camshaft sprocket does not wear much, perhaps 3 times slower wear than the crankshaft sprocket, it is seldom replaced, but how do you remove the old chain?
 The answer is a common 'chain breaker'.

 You COULD use a LARGE powerful bolt cutter, which probably means removing the front wheel for access; or, you use a high speed rotary tool with a cut-off disc (or, what I often do, is to grind away the peened area of two of the "rivets" in the old chain, and then use a screwdriver to pry the link apart, and push the link out).